Benefits of Software Asset Management include:

 - Assess the Current Situation:

 - Audit Existing Software Assets: Conduct a comprehensive audit of current software assets.
-This helps understand the present state of software utilization, compliance, and expenses.
+This will help you understand the present state of software utilization, compliance, and expenses.

 - Identify Pain Points: Highlight areas where the organization faces challenges, such as overspending on licenses, non-compliance risks, or inefficient software management processes.